 - Disable impersonation for HiveServer2 in the Cloudera Manager Admin Console: - 1.
 Go to the Hive service. - 2.
 Click the Configuration tab. - 3.
 Select Scope > HiveServer2. - 4.
 Select Category > Main. - 5.
 Uncheck the HiveServer2 Enable Impersonation checkbox. - 6.
 Click Save Changes to commit the changes. - If you are using MapReduce, enable the Hive user to submit MapReduce jobs. - 1.
 Open the Cloudera Manager Admin Console and go to the MapReduce service. - 2.
 Click the Configuration tab. - 3.
 Select Scope > TaskTracker. - 4.
 Select Category > Security. - 5.
 Set the Minimum User ID for Job Submission property to zero (the default is 1000). - 6.
 Click Save Changes to commit the changes. - 7.
 Repeat steps 1-6 for every TaskTracker role group for the MapReduce service that is associated with Hive, if more than one exists. - 8.
 Restart the MapReduce service. - If you are using YARN, enable the Hive user to submit YARN jobs. - 1.
 Open the Cloudera Manager Admin Console and go to the YARN service. - 2.
 Click the Configuration tab. - 3.
-Select Scope > NodeManager. - 4.
-Select Category > Security. - 5.
+Select Scope > NodeManager. - Select Category > Security. - 5.
 Ensure the Allowed System Users property includes the hive user.
 If not, add hive. - 6.
-Click Save Changes to commit the changes. - 7.
-Repeat steps 1-6 for every NodeManager role group for the YARN service that is associated with Hive, if more than one exists. - 8.
-Restart the YARN service.
+Click Save Changes to commit the changes.